Hrishi2499/CMPSC-497_Midterm_Project/README.md

 Post training and evaluation, the model can be saved.

 Towards the end, hyper-parameter tuning code is provided, which was used to optimize some of the hyperparameters.

+To reproduce the results, the code cells in the file can be run with approprite file paths wherever applicable.